-And yet, for many photographers, myself sometimes included, the next dilapidated structure by the road exerts an almost irresistible attraction.
-So can a case be made for yet another entrant into the field of roadside photography be justified?
+And yet, for many photographers, myself sometimes included, the next curiosity by the road exerts an almost irresistible attraction.
+So can a case be made for yet another entrant into the field of roadside photography?

 I think it can.
 First, by focusing on parts of the country that have been less worked over: not California, not the desert Southwest, not the Great Plains; instead the more intimate and verdant landscape on the western slopes of the Appalachians.
 Second, by side-stepping the romanticism that has plagued the field (think old-timey diners caressed by the last rays of daylight).
 Third, by passing up the low hanging fruit: the jokes set up as camera bait by savvy entrepreneurs (think deliberately outrageous signage or giant plastic dinosaurs).
-Fourth, by reading the roadside landscape as the unscripted expression of contemporary mentalities, different, at least to some degree, from those of earlier decades or other places.
-Fifth, by bringing a fresh eye to the manifestly odd or absurd constellations in an environment to which most of us are so habituated that we don't notice anything strange.
+Fourth, by reading the roadside landscape as the unscripted expression of contemporary mentalities, different, at least to some degree, from those of past decades or other places.
+Fifth, by bringing a fresh eye to the odd, sad, or absurdly funny constellations in an environment to which most of us are so habituated that we don't notice anything worth a second look.

 Whether the photos live up to these lofty ambitions I leave to the viewer to decide.
 One thing I think they do accomplish is to shed some sorely needed light on a part of the country that only recently reminded everyone of its very existence.
-What burst forth without apparent warning onto the national political stage has been stewing here for a long time, its ingredients visible to anyone who cared to look.
+What burst forth without apparent warning onto the national political stage in 2016 has been stewing here for a long time, its ingredients visible to anyone who cared to look.